doctorfree/Asciiville/README.md

 necessary to configure `$HOME/.config/neomutt/accounts/*` with your name, email address, and credentials.
 The default NeoMutt user configuration files configure NeoMutt for use with GMail.
 This can be modified by editing the accounts configured in `$HOME/.config/neomutt/neomuttrc`.

-Asciiville provides three preconfigured NeoMutt accounts - `$HOME/.config/neomutt/accounts/gmail`, `$HOME/.config/neomutt/accounts/main`, and `$HOME/.config/neomutt/accounts/nntp`.
+Asciiville provides three preconfigured NeoMutt email accounts - `$HOME/.config/neomutt/accounts/gmail`, `$HOME/.config/neomutt/accounts/main`, and `$HOME/.config/neomutt/accounts/cruzio`.
+The `accounts/gmail` NeoMutt
-The `accounts/gmail` NeoMutt account is enabled by default while the other two are disabled by default.
-The `main` account is a vanilla account with a basic configuration while the `gmail` and `nntp` accounts are highly curated and take advantage of some advanced NeoMutt features.
-The `gmail` account is tailored for use with GMail and the `nntp` account is tailored for use with a Usenet Newsgroup server (`news.eternal-september.org` is the default NNTP server).
+account is enabled by default while the other two are disabled by default.
+The `main` account is a vanilla account with a basic configuration while the `gmail` and `cruzio` accounts are highly curated and take advantage of some advanced NeoMutt features.
+The `gmail` account is tailored for use with GMail and the `cruzio` account is tailored for use with Cruzio, an independent internet service provider in Santa Cruz, California.
+Cruzio was founded in 1989 by Chris and Peggy and has remained 100% locally owned and staffed.
+The citizens of Asciiville encourage the patronage of independent locally owned internet service providers.

+In addition to the three preconfigured NeoMutt email accounts, Asciiville also provides a preconfigured NNTP account.
+One of NeoMutt's advanced features is the ability to act as an NNTP client, enabling it to read and post to Usenet newsgroups.
+The NeoMutt account `$HOME/.config/neomutt/accounts/nntp`, when enabled in `neomuttrc`, can be used to connect to a Usenet Newsgroup server.
+The `nntp` account uses `news.eternal-september.org` as the default NNTP server.

 Comments in `$HOME/.config/neomutt/accounts/gmail`
 provide pointers to configuring your credentials with GMail.
 If Google 2FA